Korex26/CollegeCodingProjectsENGR102/README.md

+ABOUT
+- This repository contains an overview of my coding projects from my ENGR102 coding focused class at Texas A&M.
+- Each folder contains a prompt file with all the project prompts and their respective file(s).
+- View the README for specific background information regarding the class.

 CLASS BACKGROUND INFORMATION
 - ENGR 102 Engineering Lab I - Computation.
 - Credits 2.
 1 Lecture Hour.
 3 Lab Hours.